 During the 2017-2018 academic year, there were 5,172 undergraduates at OIT with 2,370 being full-time and 2,802 being part-time.

 How Much Does Oregon Institute of Technology Cost?overall average net price of OIT is $16,210.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of OIT, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do OIT Graduates Make?bachelor's degree recipients from OIT make around $56,600 per year during the early years of their employment.
+How Much Money Do OIT Graduates Make?students who graduate with a bachelor's degree from OIT make about $56,600 a year during their first few years of employment after graduation.
 This is good news for future OIT graduates since it is 42% more than the average college graduate's salary of $39,802 per year.

 Location of Oregon Institute of Technology

 Oregon Institute of Technology Majorsstudents from 29 majors graduated from Oregon Institute of Technology.
 Of these students, 724 received undergraduate degrees and 25 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.